-- 1. Download and unzip the new software file from vendor. - 2.
-In the File Name of Firmware field, click Browse to locate the upgrade file. - 3.
+- 1. Download and unzip the new software files from vendor. - 2.
+In the File Name of Firmware field, click Browse to locate the upgrade files.
+It would be more than 1 file that you have to update.
+Please update the files one by one. - 3.
 Click the Upgrade button.

 [Upgrade Firmware]

-Current firmware version
+Current firmware version:

-WARNING: DO NOT turn off your router during firmware upgrades.
+WARNING: DO NOT turn off your r outer during firmware upgrades.

 File Name of Firmware: Browse

 Upgrade

-Note: The status of firmware upgrades will be displayed after firmware uplead complete.
+Note: The status of firmware upgrade will be Please wait for the status update before the stat e displayed after the firmware upload is complete fore continuing.